tousif-1/find-sec-bugs/README.md

 ## Project Sponsors

 The development of Find Security Bugs is supported by [GoSecure](https://github.com/gosecure) since 2016.
-The support includes the development of new detectors and the research for new vulnerability classes.
+The support includes the development of new detectors and the research for new vulnerability classes..

 ![GoSecure Logo](website/out_web/images/gosecure.png)